astrosteve/SIG/README.md

 Upcoming:

-* Add a way to increase housing and display housing limit on screen. - done
+* Add a way to increase housing and display housing limit on screen. - done, though I want to expand functonality.
 * Add more stuff to buy.
 * Add geographic information.
 (It'll eventually have a procedurally generated game world you can interact with, if I get that far.)